renderedtext/render_async/README.md

 ```

 This way, you're not breaking Turbolinks flow of loading or reloading a page.
-It makes it more efficient that the next option that is suggested below.
+It is more efficient than the next option below.

 Another option:
 If you want, you can tell Turbolinks to reload your `render_async` call as follows: